Can You Drink Wine on a Diet? (Carbs vs Calories)

 The American Heart Association recommends that females drink no more than one drink per day and males no more than two drinks per day.

 Why do men get to drink more?
-Biologically speaking, women have less alcohol-digesting enzymes than men which makes it more dangerous for women to consume as much.
+Biologically speaking, women have fewer alcohol-digesting enzymes than men which makes it more dangerous for women to consume as much.

-If you’re committing to improving your diet this year we wish you the best of luck!
-After exploring the facts around wine and how it affects your body, we hope you choose what’s best for your situation.
-And, as always: Salut!
+If you’re committing to improving your diet, we wish you the best of luck!
+After exploring the facts about wine and how it affects your body, we hope you choose what’s best for your situation.
+And, as always, salut!